ltwang2000/DVDD/README.md

 * sacrebleu version == 1.5.1

 # Install fairseq
-You need to load the complete fairseq framework and place the code into the corresponding files before it can run！！！
+You need to load the complete fairseq framework and place the code into the corresponding files before it can run! ! !

 ```bash
 cd fairseq_mmt